 106. Knowledge and awareness material production can be done through a web-based platform, published documents, videos, radio shows, posters, exchange visits, personal outreach and more.
 Knowledge products can include updates on project progress, farmer stories, lessons learned, technical fact sheets and manuals, and other materials to explain and illustrate climate change issues as they affect the rice sector.
 Presentation formats can be tailored to different audiences: farmers, policymakers, program developers, research and technical staff, and the public.
 The regional communication hub associated with the REE will be responsible to produce these materials and will be the responsibility of communication specialists at the regional communication hub associated with the REE in Mali (Activity 1.2.2.4.).
-It will also assist communication specialists are either part of the NEE or hired as consultants.
+It will also assist communications specialists in the 13 countries in the elaboration of their country-specific knowledge products.
+The national communication specialists are either part of the NEE or hired as consultants.